Skip to content

 On This Page: Priority Deadline | Course Status | Application Materials | Additional Application Materials

-Applications for the 2025-26 academic year are now open!
-Please review our updated application materials and course status below.
+Applications for the 2025-26 academic year are now closed.
+You can review our updated application materials and course status below.

 You must apply to teach a specific course and be approved by the UW department sponsoring the course.
 Not every course accepts teacher applications every year, so please check the course status below before applying.
 If a course is not currently open, you can be added to the prospective teacher list by emailing the UWHS office at uwhs@uw.edu.